leloykun/leloykun/README.md

   </a>
 </p>

 I study math 🔢, machine learning 🧠, and competitive programming 🥇 - among other things.
-I'm currently working at [Expedock](http://expedock.com/) as a full-stack software engineer specializing on data science and machine learning.
+I'm currently working at [Expedock](http://expedock.com/) as a full-stack software engineer specializing on data engineering and machine learning.

 ## Tech Stack
 | **Layer** | **Tools** |